-Andrew has conducted research and consulted with organizations including Novo Nordisk, PricewaterhouseCoopers, Kinderworld Education Group (Vietnam), and GuideWell Connect.
+Andrew has conducted research and consulted with organizations around the world including Novo Nordisk, PricewaterhouseCoopers, Kinderworld Education Group (Vietnam), BombBomb, and GuideWell Connect.
 His research has been covered in Harvard Business Review, Business Insider, Forbes, Fast Company, and CNBC.
-He has facilitated both Harvard Business School Executive Education and MBA courses on leadership, and is currently an instructor of negotiation and organizational conflict resolution at the Harvard University Extension School.
+He has facilitated both Harvard Business School Executive Education and MBA courses on leadership, and has designed and instructed a negotiation and organizational conflict resolution course at the Harvard University Extension School.